peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-This section contains ways to do independent and uniform random sampling of points in or on geometric shapes.
+This section contains ways to choose independent uniform random points in or on geometric shapes.

 <a id=Random_Points_Inside_a_Box></a>
 #### Random Points Inside a Box